niharhEAVR/Cohort-3.0-Webdev/class_17/03_react/01_notes.md

 - Each component is passed props (`title`, `description`, `done`).
 - React renders all these components in the UI.
 - `key` ensures efficient updates when the list changes.

----

-If you still find it unclear, let me know—I can illustrate it with diagrams or simpler examples!